 The tool does not search for student mistakes.
 Instead, it offers feedback on what the student has written, providing students with a comprehensive framework for revising their own work.
 It alerts them to opportunities for enhancing expressiveness (e.g., varying sentence length, converting awkward nouns to forceful verbs), rather than simply correcting mistakes.
 We provide hyperlinked definitions of key terms and models of effective writing that clarify rhetorical and grammatical concepts.
 In short, Writing Reviser helps students think like experienced writers.

-To cite one example, we now highlight words appearing more than once in a sentence or in two successive sentences.
+To cite one example, the tool highlights words appearing more than once in a sentence or in two successive sentences.

 Consider the following sentence, with its unnecessary repetition of the word people:

 The American people have a government for the people, because the people need it.

 Now look at the final 18 words of Abraham Lincoln’s Gettysburg Address, which also repeats people—but with great rhetorical power.